agnosto/fansly-scraper/README.md

 ## Updating

-As this is a wip tool, new versions may be made available sporadically, I've avoided having the program "phone home" and check for updates automatically.
-However, there is a built-in update argument/command that will check for new releases and update the binary, simply run:
+As this is a wip tool, new versions may be made available sporadically, There's a configuration option to "phone home" and check for updates automatically.
+However, the user will still need to use the built-in update command to update the binary, simply run:

 ```bash
 ./fansly-scraper update